Grant-Archibald-MS/learning/math/README.md

 - [Basic](./basic.md) - Lets look at some basic mathematical operations with integers, fractions, decimals, and percentages.
 - [Application Problems](./application-problems.md) - Set up and solve application problems using ratios, proportions, percents, and linear equations with one unknown.
 - [Units](./units.md) - Identify units of measure and make conversions between units.
-- [Shapes](./shapes.md) - Calculating Perimeter, Area, Volumes, and Angles of Basic Geometric Shapes
+- [Shapes](./shapes.md) - Calculating Perimeter, Area, Volumes of Basic Geometric Shapes
+- [Angles](./angles.md) - Calculating Angles of Basic Geometric Shapes
 - [Graphs](./graphs.md) - Plot points on a coordinate plane and interpret graphs